Tyger8540/substance-zero/ProjectDocument.md

 **Document the game states and game data you managed and the design patterns you used to complete your task.**

+## Level Generation

+**Describe the methodology used to generate levels and the results of your implementation.

 # Sub-Roles

 ## Audio